shlok1582/shlok1582.github.io/_posts/2024-05-12-postgresql-performance.md

 ---

-As a long-time PostgreSQL enthusiast, I've spent countless hours tuning databases to squeeze out every last drop of performance.
-One of the most impactful areas to focus on is indexing and query optimization.
 In this post, I'll share some in-depth insights into how PostgreSQL handles indexing, how the query planner works, and practical tips to optimize your queries for maximum efficiency.

 ---